Boys & Girls Clubs Of The Sangorgonio Pass

 How does Boys & Girls Clubs Of The Sangorgonio Pass spend its money?

 Boys & Girls Clubs Of The Sangorgonio Pass directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Boys & Girls Clubs Of The Sangorgonio Pass tax-deductible?